operator-framework/operator-sdk/website/content/en/docs/faq.md

 {"level":"info","ts":1584718937.766342,"logger":"controller_memcached","msg":"ImageStreamTag resource not found.
 ```

-Then, it means that your Operator is unable to watch the resource This scenario can be faced because the Operator has not the permission [(RBAC)[rbac]] to `Watch` the resource or may the Schema from the API used did not implement this verb.
-In this way the solution would be grant the permission in the `role.yaml` or when it is not  possible use the [client.Reader][client.Reader] instead of the client provide.
+Then, it means that your Operator is unable to watch the resource.
+This scenario can be faced because the Operator does not have the permission [(RBAC)[rbac]] to `Watch` the resource, or may be the Schema from the API used, did not implement this verb.
+In this way the solution would be to grant the permission in the `role.yaml` , or when it is not  possible, use the [client.Reader][client.Reader] instead of the client provided.

-The client provide will work with an cache and then, because of this the `WATCH` verb is required.
+The client provided will work with a cache, and because of this, the `WATCH` verb is required.

 **Example**

-Following the changes in the `conttroler.go` to address the need to get the resource via the [client.Reader][client.Reader].
+Following are the changes in the `conttroler.go`,  to address the need to get the resource via the [client.Reader][client.Reader].
 See:

 ```go